kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

 <!-- Stable URL: https://downloads.mesosphere.com/dcos/stable/dcos_generate_config.sh --> To install DCOS:

-1. Download and save the DCOS setup file, `dcos_generate_config.sh`, to the `dcos` directory on your bootstrap node.
-This file is used to create your customized DCOS build file.

-    **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DCOS setup file.

-2. From the `dcos` directory, run the DCOS installer shell script on your bootstrapping master nodes to generate a customized DCOS build.
+1. From the `dcos` directory, run the DCOS installer shell script on your bootstrapping master nodes to generate a customized DCOS build.
 The setup script extracts a Docker container that uses the generic DCOS install files to create customized DCOS build files for your cluster.
 The build files are output to `./genconf/serve/`.

     At this point your directory structure should resemble: